-Lead applicants are invited to submit project applications on behalf of the established partnership, in English language, by using the online BOOST Grants Platform.
+The applicants are invited to submit project applications in English language, by using the online BOOST Grants Platform.
 This Platform is developed to further facilitate the application process and is user friendly.

 The project application must be submitted electronically in the below web page: https://boostbalkans.com/grants.html